Sergio Marchisio: Professional career

 Since 2007 he has been Chairman of the European Centre for Space Law (ECSL) within the European Space Agency (ESA).
 He is also a member of the Advisory Council of the European Space Policy Institute (ESPI).
 Since 2019, he has been appointed General Counsel of the International Astronautical Federation.

 From 2014 to 2018, he was a member of the Board of Directors of the Italian Space Agency (ASI).

-Honors
+Honours

 In 2011, he received the Award of the International Academy of Astronautics for Social Sciences for his contribution to space law.
 In 2015, he received the Distinguished Service Award of the International Institute of Space Law for his leadership in the development of international law and institutions and his leading role in advancing international space law in the United Nations and other intergovernmental bodies.
 In 2019, he received the Sapienza Human Rights Award for his contribution to the progressive development of international human rights law and the promotion of the study and teaching of human rights.